-The following table provides a highlight of EOU’s graduation requirements..
+The following provides a highlight of EOU graduation requirements.
 A complete listing may be found in the EOU Academic Catalog.
 For more information on institutional graduation requirements, see also Registrar’s Office.

 1. Complete a minimum of 180 credit hours.
 You may transfer up to 120 lower division credits from another university or community college.

-2. Earn a 2.000 EOU gpa and a 2.000 composite gpa (at graduation time, the EOU gpa and any transfer gpa that a student brings to EOU are combined, and this composite gpa must be at least a 2.000.)
+2. Earn a 2.00 EOU GPA and a 2.00 composite GPA (at graduation time, the EOU GPA and any transfer GPA that a student brings to EOU are combined, and this composite GPA must be at least a 2.000.)

 4. Complete all requirements in the major.
-(Most majors are approximately 60 credits, but this varies by major)
+Most majors are approximately 60 credits.

 5. Complete the General Education Core Requirements (60 credits minimum)

-6. Complete the EOU Math Requirement (outlined in each major).
+6. Complete the EOU Math Requirement outlined in each major.
 The minimum is a 3 credit or more Math or Statistics class with Math 095 (intermediate algebra) as a prerequisite.
-The math requirement will vary depending upon the major you choose.
+Math requirements will vary depending upon your major.

 7. Complete the University Writing Requirement (UWR), as outlined in each major.
-All EOU students are required to demonstrate proficiency in writing by meeting the University Writing Requirement.
-Each major lists certain courses that meet this requirement.
 If you change majors, your UWR will change (except for the freshman requirement of Writing 121 or equivalent, which is the same for all majors.)

 10. EOU residency: At least 45 credits from EOU, with 30 of those at the upper division level.
 The residency requirement does not mean you have to live on the EOU campus or in Oregon.
 “Residency” refers to courses taught by EOU faculty through EOU.